MathildeJ/Fantasy_Bakes/README.md

 ### Remove the UI

-Finally, we wanted to completly strip everything down to co-browsing.
+Finally, we wanted to completely strip everything down to co-browsing.
 Indeed, we realised that, by default, Surfly provides more tools and features than we need.
 In fact, we are only interested in the co-browsing functionality and, ideally, we wish for Surfly to be completly invisible on our website.

 Fortunately, there is an option which removes the Surfly user interface (UI) and therefore allows us to use our own custom elements to control the appearance and feel of the sessions:
 ```